DevRumiTech/block-puzzle-game/README.md

 Features

 * Smooth keyboard and touch controls
-* Mobile and desktop friendly
+* Optimized for keyboard controls (works on desktop and tablets with keyboard)
 * Sound effects with mute toggle
 * Hold and next piece preview
 * Scoring, levels, and high score save